-A tax charge was recognized during the year ended December 31, 2022 due to the U.S. profitable position.
-As of December 31, 2022, we had Dutch tax loss carryforwards of \$5.9 million.
-Furthermore, an amount of \$84.1 million of IP development costs was capitalized for tax purposes.
-This amount can be offset against future income derived from this IP.
+A tax charge was recognized during the year ended December 31, 2023 due to the U.S. profitable position as a result of a cost plus intercompany remuneration.
+As of December 31, 2023, we had Dutch tax loss carryforwards of \$70.3 million.
+Furthermore, an amount of \$72.1 million of IP development costs was capitalized for tax purposes as of December 31, 2023.
+This amount can be amortized and offset against future income derived from this IP.

-The 2022 and 2021 taxable amounts are not final as the 2022 and 2021 Dutch corporate income tax returns are still in draft.
-The 2020 Dutch corporate income tax return is final and has been filed.
+The 2023 taxable amount is not final as the 2023 Dutch corporate income tax return is still in draft.
+The 2021 and 2022 Dutch corporate income tax returns are final and have been filed in time.

-On the basis of the 2022 annual accounts, there are accounting-to-tax differences of \$32 million.
-These differences primarily relate capitalization of IP development costs for Dutch corporate income tax purposes and IFRS 16 lease amounts.
+On the basis of the 2023 annual accounts, there are accounting-to-tax differences of \$9.7 million.
+These differences primarily relate to the amortization of IP development costs capitalized for Dutch corporate income tax purposes in preceding years, the capitalization of IP development expenses incurred in 2023 for Dutch corporate income tax purposes and IFRS 16 lease amounts.
 Other differences relate to non-deductible share-based payment expenses, expenses which were treated as non-deductible for Dutch corporate income tax purposes and other non-deductible mixed expenses.